 A LA CARTE

 All á la carte items meet the “Smart Snacks in Schools” regulations.
 They are: under 200 calories, less than 35% of weight from total sugars, 0 grams trans fats, less than 230 mg sodium, less an 35% total calories from fat, and less than 10% saturated fat.
 In the elementary schools, low-fat/reduced-fat ice cream novelties and other healthy snack items may be available for purchase at an additional cost.
 Not all items are available every day.
 (See website for a list of items available.)
-In the junior high schools, salads, sandwiches, baked chip/pretzel products, and other low-fat items are available daily.
-Parents may elect to limit á la carte purchases by calling their child’s school and speaking to the Nutrition Services coordinator.
+In the junior high schools, baked chip/pretzel products and other low-fat items are available daily.
+Parents may elect to limit á la carte purchases by calling their child’s school and speaking to the nutrition coordinator.